 Most online UNH Library resources are only accessible to UNH Durham & UNH-Manchester students, faculty, staff, and on-campus visitors.

 2. Another way to show you're a Wildcat is to install UNH VPN Pulse Secure with the optional all_traffic configuration on your computer or VPN-compatible device.
-When you connect with Pulse Secure, your computer will have an "on-campus" IP address.
+When you connect, this gives your computer an "on-campus" IP address.
 Regular UNH VPN lets you access UNH software, while the all_traffic configuration provides extra access for library resources in addition to software.

-If you have difficulty connecting, check your network connection and/or try a different browser.
+If you have trouble connecting, check your network connection and/or try a different browser.
 If there is still a problem, contact me or library staff.
-The library has a troubleshooting team at email@example.com .
-If it is a computer or network issue, we may refer you to IT or Academic Technology.
+The library has a troubleshooting team at firstname.lastname@example.org .
+If it is a computer or network issue, we may refer you to Academic Technology.